PLC Communications : PLC Training Best Practices

 Use a defense-in-depth security approach at multiple application layers, such as physical, device, network, and application, using and enforcing an industrial security policy.

-When equipment is linked to outside world, application-specific firewall settings network traffic monitoring should be done, as well ad regular security and port scan sweeps.
+When equipment is linked to the outside world, application-specific firewall settings network traffic monitoring should be done, as well add regular security and port scan sweeps.

 Never use default node and IP address

 Minimize the attack surface (minimal active TCP/UDP ports opened, as needed only.)

 ControlNet and other industrial network types are more secure networks than Ethernet.

 Next ...
 Section 8: PAC Training Best Practices.